yaozheng-stat/yaozheng-stat.github.io/_pages/about.md

 I am an assistant professor in the [Department of Statistics](https://statistics.uconn.edu/) at the [University of Connecticut](https://uconn.edu/), where I study the intersection of time series analysis, high-dimensional statistics, statistical learning, and econometrics.
 Here is my [Curriculum Vitae]({{ site.url }}{{ site.baseurl }}/files/CV_short.pdf).

 The central theme of my research is to develop statistical methods for modeling temporal dynamics of data.
 My past research addresses various aspects in financial time series modeling.
 Recently, I have been focusing on big (or high-dimensional) time series data analysis.
 The high dimensionality and complex temporal structure in such data pose new statistical and computational challenges, and I aim to develop novel methods and theory to address these issues.

 My research is partially supported by the National Science Foundation (DMS-2311178), UConn OVPR Research Excellence Program, and the Makuch Faculty Fellowship.
 I am currently serving as the Secretary/Treasurer for the Business and Economic Statistics Section of the American Statistical
 Association.

-**I am actively looking for motivated PhD students who are interested in working on high-dimensional time series analysis and statistical machine learning.**
+**I am actively looking for motivated PhD students who are interested in working on time series analysis and statistical machine learning.**

 ## Contact Information